Osteoarthritis (OA) Thumb Base

 Splint

 You may be provided with gentle exercises to start when you are fitted with your splint.
 These exercises will mean removing the splint and moving your thumb and wrist to help you to regain movement.
-If you have not been provided with exercises then remain in the splint full time.
+If you have not been provided with exercises, then remain in the splint full time.
 At 6 weeks you can start to complete light activities with your hand and continue or start exercises provided.

 Cast and splint

 At 8 weeks you may return to driving if you are able to grip the steering wheel, manage gears and handbrake and perform an emergency stop.
-Don’t drive if your hands feels weak and you may not be able to manage these tasks.
+Don’t drive if your hands feel weak as you may not be able to manage these tasks.
+Your therapist will advise you on further exercises to encourage range of movement and start to gently strengthen your hand again.